Gertrude Hermes: Life

 Hermes exhibited regularly at the Royal Academy from 1934, and showed at the Venice International Exhibition in 1939.
 In 1937, Hermes produced a commission for the British Pavilion at the Paris World Fair.
 She lived and worked in the US and Canada from 1940 to 1945.
 On her return to England she taught wood engraving and linocutting at the Central School of Art in London (now Central St Martin's) in the late 1940s to early '50s.
 She also took a drawing class to London Zoo.
 She taught wood and lino block printing at the Royal Academy Schools, from 1966.

 In 1949, Hermes was elected an associate of the Royal Society of Painter-Etchers and Engravers.
 She was elected Associate of the Royal Academy in 1963 and a full Royal Academician in 1971.
 In 1961, she was awarded first prize in the Giles Bequest competition at the Victoria and Albert Museum for her linocut Stonehenge.
 She was appointed an OBE in 1981.

-Her work is in many public collections including the Tate, and the National Portrait Gallery.
-Her work was also in private collections including a c1926 bronze "Swallow" door knocker in the collection of David Bowie.
+Her work is in many public collections including the Tate, and the National Portrait Gallery as well as private collections, including a c1926 bronze "Swallow" door knocker in the collection of David Bowie sold in 2016.

+The Paul Mellon Centre includes Hermes in its 'Sculpting Lives' podcast series 2 episode 3.

 Hermes suffered severe stroke in 1969 that meant she was unable to work.
 She died in Bristol in 1983.